Axis home, length, and position presets. Open these settings in the app

 Enabling this setting will run a homing command for each axis upon boot.
 This is most useful for allowing FarmBot to recover and resume operations after a power outage.
 Note that ENCODERS, STALL DETECTION, or LIMIT SWITCHES must be ON for this feature.

-Enabling software limits for an axis will prevent FarmBot from moving through the zero coordinate of each axis.
+The stop at home software limits prevent FarmBot from moving through the zero coordinate of each axis.
 For example, if an axis is normally moving in positive coordinates, then the software limit will prevent it from moving through zero into negative coordinates.
 If an axis has NEGATIVE COORDINATES ONLY enabled, then it normally moves in negative coordinates and the software limit will prevent it from moving through zero into positive coordinates.

-We recommend turning software limits on for all axes so that FarmBot will never try to move through the home (0, 0, 0) position.
+These settings are enabled by default for all three axes, so that FarmBot will never try to move through the home (0, 0, 0) position.
 These should only be disabled under certain custom installation circumstances.

 This setting will allow movements to only occur in negative coordinates for the chosen axis.
 This is most useful for the z-axis if you want your home position to be at the highest point and for FarmBot to move down into negative coordinates.